miroslawstaron/AI_3_hackathon/README.md

 ## Your tasks during the hackathon

+### SimpleAI
-1. Finish up the script so that it takes only one input -- the specification of the program -- and creates the program together with the appropriate test cases.
+1. Start with the script _starting_point.ipynb_.
+Finish up the script so that it takes only one input -- the specification of the program -- and creates the program together with the appropriate test cases.
 2. Create an execution environment -- execute the generated program and the test cases.
 3. Create a user interface, using one of the following:
 a) one of the frameworks that Ollama provides: https://github.com/ollama/ollama
 b) gradio -- https://www.gradio.app/

+### ChatAI
+1. Start with the script _continuation_chat.ipynb_.
+Finish it so that you can create conversation with the model.
+2. Create the execution environment using the scripts _executer.py_ and _tester.py_
+3. Use the results from the execution as part of the conversation with the model
+4. Optionally -- create the user interface using gradio app

+### AgenticAI
+1. Read the code in _agent.py_ and _main.py_.
+Take a look how the agents encapsulate the conversation; look at how _main.py_
+2. Create two new classes -- one for the executer and one for the tester -- which should use both scripts as part of the agent
+3. Ask the agents to create a tic-tac-toe game in Python.

 ## Useful resources
 * Rosetta Code -- www.rosettacode.org - a repository of programming problems and solutions

-## How to send it your solutions
+## How to submit your solutions
 If you want to, I would be happy to see pull requests with the solutions that you design (in newly created folders).
 That would help me to improve the Hackathon for other companies.

 ## Remember